-- a.
-If alteration to the critical area or buffer is unavoidable, all adverse impacts to or from critical areas and buffers resulting from a development proposal or alteration shall be mitigated in accordance with an approved critical areas report. - Mitigation shall be sufficient to maintain the functions and values of the critical area, or off-site critical area mitigation and to prevent risk from a hazard posed by a critical area. - Mitigation shall be in accordance with the provisions of the approved critical areas report. - d.
+- b.
+Mitigation shall be sufficient to maintain the functions and values of the critical area, or off-site critical area mitigation and to prevent risk from a hazard posed by a critical area. - c.
+Mitigation shall be in accordance with the provisions of the approved critical areas report. - d.
 Where feasible, mitigation projects shall be completed prior to activities.
 Mitigation shall be completed immediately following disturbance as practicable and prior to use or occupancy of the activity or development.
 Construction of mitigation projects shall be timed to reduce impacts to fish, wildlife and flora. - e.
 A one-time temporary delay, up to one-hundred-twenty (120) days, may authorize in completing minor construction and landscaping when environmental conditions could produce a high probability of failure or significant construction difficulties.
 The delay shall not create or perpetuate hazardous conditions or environmental damage or degradation, and the delay shall not be injurious to the health, safety and general welfare of the public.
 The request for the temporary delay must include a written justification that documents the environmental constraints that preclude implementation of the mitigation plan.
 The justification must be verified and approved by the Town. - f.
 When mitigation is required, the applicant shall submit a mitigation plan, prepared by a qualified professional, as part of the critical areas report.